 About This Statistic

 This statistic describes Royal Dutch Shell's revenue from 2009 to 2016, distributed by region.
-Royal Dutch Shell is one of the top 5 oil and gas companies worldwide, operating in every segment of the oil and gas industry.
+Royal Dutch Shell is one of the top five oil and gas companies worldwide, operating in every segment of the oil and gas industry.
 The company is headquartered in the Hague, Netherlands.
-In 2009, Shell generated some 80.4 billion U.S. dollars of revenue in Asia, Oceania and Africa.
+In 2016, Shell generated some 83.1 billion U.S. dollars of revenue in Asia, Oceania and Africa.
 The company generates most of its revenue in these regions.

 Royal Dutch Shell